 The image posted by the FCC website shows the charging case, a power cable, and the headphones with small charging PINs.
 At first glance, the earphones look awfully similar to that of Apple’s AirPods but they come in the color black.

 The true wireless headphones come with a charging, compact, and square case with a USB-C port.
-Whatever information that is public right now, it seems that the charging box is included in the sales package.
+Whatever information is public right now, it seems that the charging box is included in the sales package.

 The images leaked online can only reveal so much if the information remains unfollowed by substantial details about the specs.
 Naturally, the same goes for the HTC wireless headphones too, and nothing concrete is yet known about the technical features of the headphones.